top of page

 History

-The Kangaroo Petroleum Company Pty Ltd was registered for business in May 1959 & commenced operating the following October of that year after a group of Melbourne businessmen invested their own capital of 1 million pounds, the equivalent of 18 million dollars today to start the new enterprise.
+The Kangaroo Petroleum Company Pty Ltd was registered for business in May 1959 & commenced operating in October 1959 by a group of Melbourne businessmen.

-They branded the company as "The Small Australian, All - Australian Company" and with a long term contract with the Shell Company of Australia to supply them with fuel & associated products marketing would begin immediately to promote their new business venture.
+They branded the company as "The Small Australian, All - Australian Company" Initially providing their own capital for setup requirements & then securing financial backing from the Shell Company of Australia along with a long term contract of 20+20 years with Shell to supply them with fuel & associated products marketing would begin immediately to promote their new business venture.

-They setup office at 390 St. Kilda Rd Melbourne and then in September 1960 moved to 14-18 Brunswick St Fitzroy after forming another company " KPC Pty Ltd" to acquire the shares of the original company.
+They setup office at 390 St. Kilda Rd Melbourne and then in September 1960 moved to 14-18 Brunswick St Fitzroy after forming another company " KPH Ltd" to acquire the shares of the original company.

 The company expanded quickly throughout the state of Victoria taking on many federal, state and local government contracts and by June 1962 had 47 service stations, 34 of which were in operation in metropolitan Melbourne.
 The service stations were in strategic locations away from their competitors as they were eager to win over the discerning motorist.
 A limited number of depots/agents were established in various towns in southern NSW and although the company was later registered in WA, the ultimate vision was to be operating in all states of Australia.